Please Read How You Can Help Keep the Encyclopedia Free

 2.1.2 Late Selection Theory

-The chief rivals of Broadbent's early selection theory were the ‘late selectionists’, who claimed that all (or almost all) perceivable properties are detected automatically by a large capacity system that operates on all of the stimuli with which the subject is presented.
-According to the late selection theory of attention the consequences of passing through the bottleneck of attention into the post-attentive small capacity system are only (1) that the subject comes to be conscious of the contents that the large capacity system has already succeeded in encoding and (2) that those contents come to be stored in working memory (Deutsch and Deutsch, 1963).
+The chief rivals of Broadbent's early selection theory were the ‘late selectionists’, who claimed that all (or almost all) perceivable properties are detected automatically, by a large capacity system that operates on all of the stimuli with which the subject is presented.
+According to this late selection theory of attention the consequences of passing through the bottleneck of attention into the post-attentive small capacity system are only (1) that the subject comes to be conscious of the contents that the large capacity system has already succeeded in encoding and (2) that those contents come to be stored in working memory (Deutsch and Deutsch, 1963).

 2.1.3 Other Capacity-Limitation Theories

 The early and late selection theories dominated discussions of attention in the decades following Broadbent's seminal work, but by the beginning of the nineteen nineties it had become clear that the debate between advocates of the early selection theory and advocates of the late selection theory had become fruitless.
 Those debates were therefore taken to have been predicated on some sort of mistaken assumption.
 Several diagnoses have been proposed as to what that mistaken assumption might have been.
 Little consensus has been reached as to which of these diagnoses is correct, with the result that some theorists – such as those discussed at the end of the preceding section – retain ideas from the early and late selection theories, while others regard this as a wrong-headedly retrograde step.